NOTICE OF PRIVACY PRACTICES

 This form describes Riz Eye Cares Telehealth treatment alongside a Optometric Assistant (Provider), payment policies, and includes:

 - Your consent to receive medical treatment from Riz Eye Care (and your other rights and responsibilities);

 - Your agreement to receive services using tele-health technology along side a credentialed Optometric Assistant; and

 - Your agreement to pay in full any charges that are your responsibility.

 I understand and agree that I am signing this Consent electronically and that (i) I have reviewed, understand and accept the risks and benefits of telehealth services as described below and wish to receive such services, and (ii) I agree to the remaining terms of this Consent, including the terms of Riz Eye Care’s Privacy Notice described below.

 If I am signing on behalf of a minor, incapacitated or otherwise legally dependent patient, I certify that I am a person with legal authority to act on behalf of the patient, including the authority to consent to medical services, and I accept financial responsibility for services rendered.

-- By accepting to receive treatment at Riz Eye Care, I agree to receive telehealth services and be assessed by a Physician’s Assistant.
-Telehealth involves the delivery of health care services, including assessment, treatment, diagnosis, and education, using interactive audio, video, and data communications alongside our Physicians Assistant.
+- By accepting to receive treatment at Riz Eye Care, I agree to receive telehealth services and be assessed by an Optometric Assistant.
+Telehealth involves the delivery of health care services, including assessment, treatment, diagnosis, and education, using interactive audio, video, and data communications alongside our Optometric Assistant.
 During my visit, I have the option to visit with a State Licensed Optometrist and I will be able to see and speak with each other from remote locations.